If you are studying paramedicine then this guide is for you. It will help you to find and use key resources for your subject.

 There is some overlap between the databases but every database also has unique content.
 Help guides are available within the Discover record for individual databases.

 - CINAHL: an authoritative source within the field of nursing and allied health.
 CINAHL allows you to search using a combination of free text (or keyword) and thesaurus terms (known as CINAHL headings) to produce precise results.
 Option to limit to peer review material, link out to full text articles and search other EBSCO databases.
+If you are new to CINAHL or need a refresher watch our video: Introduction to searching CINAHL.
+This will also be helpful if you are searching Medline.

 - MEDLINE an authoritative source of journal literature in the biomedical and life sciences.
 MEDLINE allows you to search using a combination of free text (or keyword) and thesaurus terms (known as Medical Subject Headings or MeSH) to produce very precise results.